syncfusion-content/wpf-docs/wpf/TimePicker/Getting-Started.md

 ### Editing by selection

-When `AllowInlineEditing` is disabled and `ShowDropDownButton` is enabled, you can edit the time by selecting the hours and minutes.
+When `AllowInlineEditing` is false and `ShowDropDownButton` is true, you can edit the time by selecting the hours and minutes.

 {% tabs %}
 {% highlight xaml %}